Conception Calculator – Estimate Your Conception Date with Accuracy

 The conception date is when fertilization actually occurred, while the due date is the estimated delivery date 280 days from your last menstrual period.
 Conception typically happens about 266 days before the due date.
 Healthcare providers use gestational age (from LMP) rather than fetal age (from conception) because it's easier to track and more standardized across pregnancies.

 No, conception can only occur during your fertile window, which spans about 6 days per cycle.
 This includes the 5 days before ovulation (when sperm can survive in the reproductive tract) and the day of ovulation itself.
-Using a when did I conceive calculator helps identify this window based on your cycle information and known pregnancy dates.
+Using a conception calculator helps identify this window based on your cycle information and known pregnancy dates.

 Related Pregnancy and Fertility Calculators